Conquering Imposter Syndrome to Land Your Dream Job

 Growing up in a small town I was obsessed with TV and pop culture, but assumed only “special people” (i.e. not me) got to make it a career.
-Between my imposter syndrome and paralyzing self-doubt, plus my Tourette syndrome and OCD, landing a gig in television seemed as implausible as the plot of my favorite 90’s soap operas (Is Marlena still possessed or where did we land with that?).
-The career I’ve carved out today is all thanks to mentors and motivational allies who helped me get out of my own way.
-That’s why I’m passionate about paying it forward and empowering students & young professionals by lending my experience and expertise with some behind-the-scenes tea sprinkled in along the way.
+Between my paralyzing self-doubt & anxiety, plus my Tourette syndrome & OCD, landing a gig in television seemed as implausible as the plot of my favorite 90’s soap operas (is Marlena still possessed or where did we land with that?).
+Trust me, you’re as talented and capable as any billionaire and definitely a way more fun person I’d rather work with!
+Let’s kick our Imposter Syndrome habit together!

 Resilience: The Art of Bouncing Back

 Calling all perfectionists and over-thinkers!
 This one’s for you.
 I can still remember the exact moment I learned I wasn’t accepted to the NBC Page Program.
 I thought my entire career was over before it started.
 I wish I could tell 22-year-old Chelsea that she would turn out (mostly??)
 OK!
 Obstacles, rejection, and self-doubt are inevitable stumbles along on the path toward your dreams.
 You can’t avoid them, but you can perfect the art of bouncing back.

 Between the thousands of other resumes sitting next to yours on a hiring manager’s desk and the zillion qualifications and credits it seems like you’re supposed to have, trying to land your dream job (or any job!) can make you feel like you’re screaming into a void.
 This talk is designed to help make sure you don’t lose your voice (Screaming into the void, that is.
 Pls don’t scream, I promise it’s gonna be fine!)